Network Modeling of Asynchronous Change-Points in Multivariate Time Series: Posterior Inference

-where $x_{j, 1} = 0$ as per Equation (\ref{eq:initial_state}).
+where $x_{j, 1} = 1$ as per Equation (\ref{eq:initial_state}).

-The manner in which Equation (\ref{eq:block_joint _factorised}) factorises allows us to use the forward-backward recursions of \citet{Fearnhead2006} to perform direct sampling.
-However, due to the $\mathcal{O}(T^2)$ computational time needed for the exact recursions, we instead use a the of the method of \citet{Whiteley2011} to replace the exact filtering distributions at time $t$ with an approximation.
+The manner in which Equation (\ref{eq:block_joint _factorised}) factorizes allows us to use the forward-backward recursions of \textcite{Fearnhead2006} to perform direct sampling.
+However, due to the $\mathcal{O}(T^2)$ computational time needed for the exact recursions, we instead use the method of \textcite{Whiteley2011} to replace the exact filtering distributions at time $t$ with an approximation.
 This approximation consists of $N$ weighted particles and reduces the computational cost to $\mathcal{O}(NT)$.
-A key component in the method of \citet{Whiteley2011} is the particle filter of \citet{Fearnhead2007}.
+A key component in the method of \textcite{Whiteley2011} is the particle filter of \textcite{Fearnhead2007}.
 It differs from standard particle methods in two ways.
 First, since the state space is discrete, a deterministic search of the proposal space is used instead of a random proposal, a strategy which greatly reduces Monte Carlo error.
 Second, instead of using multinomial resampling, it employs Stratified Optimal Resampling (SOR), which is shown to be optimal over all existing unbiased resampling methods in terms of the maximum Kolmogorov–Smirnov distance.
-This approach ensures that no duplicate particles are stored at each iteration, since there is no advantage in storing multiple copies in a discrete space \citep[see][]{Fearnhead2007}.
+This approach also ensures that no duplicate particles are stored at each iteration, since there is no advantage in storing multiple copies in a discrete space \parencite[see][]{Fearnhead2007}.